 From Queenstown to Manapouri by car or coach takes around 2 hrs 45 mins and from Te Anau around 30 minutes.
 For more information refer to our Driving Times webpage.

 Overnight car parking is 950m from the Manapouri Visitor Centre and daytime car parking is provided adjacent to the Visitor centre.

 Yes, there is very limited luggage storage available at the Manapouri Visitor Centre for our overnight cruise passengers (maximum one bag only per person).

 Most people choose to visit the power station as it is very interesting.
-For those who choose not to visit the power station* there is the option of staying longer in the informative West Arm Visitor Centre. *Due to scheduled maintenance the Manapouri Underground Power Station is CLOSED - date for re-opening to be confirmed
+For those who choose not to visit the power station* there is the option of staying longer in the informative West Arm Visitor Centre. *Due to scheduled maintenance the Manapouri Underground Power Station is currently CLOSED and re-opening date is yet to be confirmed.
+Next update October 2017.

 All prices and transactions on the Real Journeys website are in New Zealand dollars (NZD).
 This is specified on the Terms & Conditions page.

 Our staff are trained to deal with incidents and in case of an emergency you should listen to their instructions.